ZJW-92/FullStack_project/README.md

 mongoose: create models for posts
 nodemon: automatically restart the node application
 ```
+- After all dependencies are installed, import all dependencies in the index.js/server, add `"type": "module"` below the main in the package.json/server, delete "tests" and add `"start": "nodemon index.js"`in the scripts part in package.json/server

 - connect with MongoDB with signing up `http://www.mongodb.com/cloud/atlas`
 - run `npm start` to check if the server is running on port: 5000 successfully